 - Welcomes 300-400 participants from Russia, Europe, and the U.S.

-- A variety of session styles and cultural events, including debates, presentations, movie screenings, exhibitions, etc.
+- A variety of session styles, including debates, presentations, movie screenings, and exhibitions

 • “New Impulses for Russian Civil Society Boris Nemtsov Forum 2018 discussed new strategies for Russian society“, Friedrich Naumann Stiftung

-This Forum goal was to give the floor to a new generation of civil society actors from Russia and the European Union in order to discuss versions of utopia and visions – as well as clear solutions — for the society of the future.
-The format enabled all participants to voice their opinions at six workshops that include: “New Forms of Culture”, “New Economy”, “New Communication Channels”, “New Division Lines”, and “New World Order”.
+This Forum’s goal was to enable young social advocates from Russia and the EU to discuss their utopian ideals — as well as practical solutions — for the society of the future.
+The format allowed all participants to voice their opinions at six workshops, including: “New Forms of Culture”, “New Economy”, “New Communication Channels”, “New Division Lines”, and “New World Order”.

 Key speakers: Maria Snegovaya (Columbia University, New York), Christopher Gohl (Global Ethic Institute, Tübingen, Germany), Konstantin Kuhle (Young Liberals, Germany), Peter Limbourg (Director General, Deutsche Welle), Vladimir Kaminer (writer, Berlin), Dmitry Vrubel (artist, Berlin), Elena Panflova (Transparency International, Moscow Russia), Dmitry Ivanov- Kamikadze_dead (Blogger, Moscow), Stefan Melle (German-Russian Exchange, Berlin), Mikhail Savva (Civil Society and Human Rights Activist)

-The latest history is defined by the fall of the iron curtain and the end of the Soviet Union.
-These events 25 years ago became the turning point for building new relationships between Russia and Europe that, after years of positive development, have hit a new low.
-At the 25-year anniversary of the collapse of the Soviet Union, a critical overview of the Russian-European dialogue is needed.
+This forum reflected on the past 25 years of Russian-European dialogue since the fall of the Soviet Union.
+Discussion points included the expectations for future Russian-European dialogue and the desired results.
+The fall of the Soviet Union 25 years ago became the turning point for building new relationships between Russia and Europe that, after years of improvement, have hit a new low.

 Key speakers: Elmar Brok (MEP), Jerzy Pomianovski (Executive Director, European Endowment for Democracy, Brussels), Mikhail Khodorkovsky (Open Russia Movement), Dmitry Oreshkin (political scientist, Russia), Liliya Shibanova (Russian electoral watchdog “Golos”), Lev Gudkov (Levada-center polling agency, Russia), Sabine Leutheusser-Schnarrenberger (ex-Minister of Justice, Germany), Jens Böhlmann (Eastern Сommittee of German Economy), Mikhail Shishkin (writer, Russia-Switzerland).